Patient Monitor Accessories: Complete Guide by Parameter Type

 Q: Do I need different accessories for different patient monitor brands?

 Yes.
 Accessories are brand- and often model-specific due to different connector types, pin configurations, and signal protocols.
-A Philips-compatible SpO2 sensor uses a different connector than a Mindray-compatible or GE-compatible one.
-Always verify by monitor brand, model number, and connector type before ordering.
+A Philips-compatible SpO2 sensor won't work in a GE or Mindray monitor.
+Always verify compatibility before purchasing — see our cable identification guide.

 Q: How often should patient monitor accessories be replaced?

-How to Identify Which Cables Your Monitor Needs (5-Step Method)--1.18
+How to Identify Which Cables Your Monitor Needs (5-Step Method)

-When to Call Biomed vs. Troubleshoot Yourself: A Clinical Staff Decision Guide--1.16
+When to Call Biomed vs. Troubleshoot Yourself: A Clinical Staff Decision Guide

 Declaration: